 FDA Guidelines and Oversight in Medical 3D Printing

 3D printing technology in the medical field is easing the burden in areas far from resources.
-Clinics in local areas do not need to wait for medical supplies, devices, or prosthetics to be delivered from elsewhere when they use portable 3D printers.
+Clinics in local areas can avoid delays in receiving medical supplies, devices, or prosthetics by using portable 3D printers.
 This method reduces delivery expenses and time spent transferring goods.

 Clinics in remote locations can use mobile 3D printing units to reduce patient wait times and travel distances for prosthetics and medical equipment.